Meet Dr. Amy Wagoner, MD/ABFM/IFMCP

 Dawn Clearwater RN FMCHC has been a nurse for over 30 years.
 Most of that time has been focused on Women’s Health.
 She is very excited to help all of Dr. Wagoner’s patients at Root Function Wellness meet their health goals and experience the full power of Functional Medicine in empowering their health!

 Dawn became interested in Functional Medicine when she tried changing her diet and reducing stress to help with chronic pain issues.
-It was through this experience that she realized that medications and traditional medicine does not always have all of the answers to resolve an issue.
+It was through this experience that she realized that medications and traditional medicine do not always have all of the answers to resolve an issue.
 It was during this time that she was asked to expand her knowledge to include Functional Medicine Health Coaching.
 Dr. Wagoner has been instrumental in helping Dawn in this new endeavor.

 “By sharing this knowledge with others I can help them reach personal goals and feel better physically which can lead to emotional health as well.”